Protein Powder: Why & How To Use it

 Soy protein powder

-Suitable for vegans, soy protein makes a great plant-based alternative to whey protein as it also contains all the essential amino acids.
-It’s also low in fat and carbohydrates, but doesn’t dissolve as easily in water as whey protein.
+Soy protein makes a great plant-based alternative to whey protein as it also contains all the essential amino acids.
+It’s also low in fat and carbohydrates but doesn’t dissolve as easily in water as whey protein.

 Pea protein powder